Prudential Loan Fund FAQs

 What are the terms of the loan?

-All loans are interest free with no fees and require full repayment of principal up to six months after the loan is disbursed.
+All loans are interest free with no fees and require full repayment of principal up to one year after the loan is disbursed.

 What kind of documentation is required with the application?

-You’ll need to submit a brief overview of the reason for the loan, the organization’s most recent audited financial statement and 990, a cash-flow analysis for the current fiscal year, a current year budget, and a board resolution authorizing loan.
+You’ll need to submit a brief overview of the reason for the loan, the organization’s most recent audited financial statement and/or 990, a cash-flow analysis for one year from July 1, 2020, 2019 NJSCA grant award letter, and a board authorization for the loan.

 Applicants are also required to attend the Prudential Loan Fund information session and cash-flow workshop led by facilitator Hilda Polanco.
 In addition to an overview of the fund, the workshop covers strategic financial management, nonprofit financial health, cash-flow projections, and demystifying financial reports.